Anna Kopec

 How do everyday interactions with the welfare state and its many appendages affect political participation?

 My current book project examines how marginalized communities participate to bring about policy change.
 I consider how policies influence participation, including how and where populations participate.My book outlines the results of my dissertation research where I asked how the policies individuals experiencing homelessness access influence their political participation.
 Through 118 interviews with individuals experiencing homelessness, service providers, and policymakers in Melbourne, Australia and Toronto, Canada, I observed several nuances in the relationship between policy and participation.
 Through the case of homelessness - an often understudied population in existing policy feedback and political science literature - I found that policy characteristics vary in their effects on inclusion and they interact with one another and those of other policies to influence participation.
 This not only includes if individuals participate but also how and where they do so.
-This project has three main contributions to policy feedback theory: it considers how policy design elements interact with one another and those of other policies, it teases out various effects of specific policy characteristics as a result, and expands the investigation of political participation to include those specific to a marginalized population.
-The project does so from the perspective of individuals experiencing homelessness themselves, including their lived experiences accessing policies and expressing their political agency.How policy influences inequality, political agency, and research guides my broader research agenda.
-As a qualitative researcher I consider not only the utility of lived experience for policy and equality, but also for academia.
+This project examines policy and participation from the perspective of individuals experiencing homelessness, including their lived experiences accessing policies and expressing their political agency.
+It therefore has important contributions for policy feedback, political science, and policymaking literatures.How policy influences inequality, political agency, and research guides my broader research agenda.
+As a qualitative researcher I consider not only the utility of lived expertise for policy and equality, but also for academia.
 How we as researchers work with marginalized communities is vital to the relationships we build and the future of research centred around reciprocity and reflexivity.

 Beyond the book project, my other research projects explore similar areas of homelessness, democracy, urban governance, and public policy

-• In a recent article published in Policy Studies Journal I present findings from a qualitative comparative study of homelessness that provides important insights for policy feedback theory.
+In a recent article published in Policy Studies Journal I present findings from a qualitative comparative study of homelessness that provides important insights for policy feedback theory.
 I argue that not only do policies influence political participation, but various policy design characteristics interact in doing so.
 The paper shares insights from the study and shows how policy characteristics interact to influence the form and venue of participation among a marginalized population.
 The article is published Open Access and can be found here.

-• In a recent article published in the International Journal of Qualitative Methods I consider the benefits of more qualitative research with marginalized groups for policy feedback theory development.
+In an article published in the International Journal of Qualitative Methods I consider the benefits of more qualitative research with marginalized groups for policy feedback theory development.
 I present three areas of theory development qualitative research designs stand to contribute and conclude that more mixed-method designs with careful inclusion of lived experiences of marginalized groups will benefit policy feedback inquiry and theory.
 The paper is Open Access and can be found here.

-• In paper for the American Review of Canadian Studies Alison Smith (University of Toronto) and I examine how and from what perspective homelessness has been studied in Canada.
+In paper for the American Review of Canadian Studies Alison Smith (University of Toronto) and I examine how and from what perspective homelessness has been studied in Canada.
 We share results from a systematic literature review with an analysis of the authors and their disciplines, the research questions, and the recommendations commonly found in existing homelessness research and argue for more research from a political science perspective.
 The paper is Open Access and available for download here.

-• My other research, including pieces published in Local and State Government Review and the Canadian Journal of Urban Research can be found in my CV.
+My other research, including pieces published in Canadian Journal of Nonprofit and Social Economy Research, Local and State Government Review, and the Canadian Journal of Urban Research can be found in my CV.

 Teaching